Habichew/habichew.github.io/frontend/README.md

 - Build on EAS (easiest way, can be done remotely)
 - Build on your local machine (more set-up required)

+Both Expo Go and development builds require a development server to be running.

 ### Build on EAS
 Sources:
 - https://docs.expo.dev/build/setup/